UwUBlackberry/Ophelimos/Magic/types/Color Magic.md

-manipulates light in the visual spectrum to create potent optical illusions.
+Color [[Magic]] is a [[Note]] that ,=manipulates light in the visual spectrum to create potent optical illusions.
 It could also be used to blind an opponent but this would be considered a crude application by most respectable photokinetics.